 Understanding Autism Diagnosis and Screenings

 An autism diagnosis is a critical step in understanding your child’s unique needs and accessing the right resources.
-Our goal is to provide you with clear, accurate information to help you feel confident and supported throughout your journey.
-At Centria, we’re here to guide you through the autism diagnosis process, helping you understand what it means for your child and how we can support them moving forward.
+We’re here to guide you through the autism diagnosis process, helping you understand what it means for your child and how we can support them moving forward.
+We offer diagnostic services or are happy to connect you with a trusted provider in our network and help coordinate the next steps.
+No matter where you are in the process, we’re here to ensure you feel informed, supported, and confident about the path ahead.

 We Care About Your Child With Autism